mdolab/pygeo/paper/paper.md

 <!-- AY: I added the following statements. please check -->
 <!-- BB: I added the following statements. please check -->
 pyGeo is maintained and developed by the MDO Lab[^2] at the University of Michigan and is actively used for MDO applications in both research and industry.
-The geometry parameterization capabilities provided by pyGeo have enabled the development of environmentally sustainable aircraft through design optimization.
+The geometry parameterization capabilities provided by pyGeo have facilitated the development of environmentally sustainable aircraft through design optimization.
 <!-- NW: as with the abstract, not convinced on 'enabled' but maybe 'facilitiates' even though it's less strong -->

 <!-- [x] TODO AY-: Please make sure I didnt mess up the footnote -->